 Complete restore: No restore timestamp is specified.

-Incomplete restore with a specified SCN or timestamp: SCN is the precise version number of OceanBase Database.
-In Oracle mode, the timestamp is precise to the nanosecond, with no precision loss.
-In MySQL mode, the timestamp is precise to the microsecond, with precision loss after the microsecond.
+Incomplete restore by specifying an SCN or timestamp: In this case, the SCN is the precise version number in OceanBase Database.
+In Oracle mode, the timestamp is precise to the nanosecond, with no loss of precision.
+In MySQL mode, the timestamp is precise to the microsecond, with loss of precision after the microsecond.

 Backup media requirements

-OceanBase Database supports the following backup media: Alibaba Cloud OSS, NFS, Azure Blob (starting from V4.3.5 BP3 in V4.3.5), AWS S3, and object storage services compatible with the S3 protocol (such as Huawei OBS, Google GCS, and Tencent Cloud COS).
-Some of these backup media require meeting certain basic requirements before they can be used.
+OceanBase Database of the current version supports backup media such as Alibaba Cloud OSS, NFS, Azure Blob (from V4.3.5 BP3 in V4.3.5), AWS S3, and object storage services compatible with the S3 protocol (such as Huawei OBS, Google GCS, and Tencent Cloud COS).
+Some backup media need to meet certain requirements before they can be used.

 SDK version requirements

-The following table lists the corresponding object storage SDK versions for different observer versions:
+The following table describes the mapping between the object storage SDK versions and the observer versions.

 |---|---|---|